 Easier said than done for some, but sugar-heavy snacks and drinks can do a real number on your dental health over time.
 Enjoy these treats sparingly, and rinse – or, ideally, brush – your teeth after having them.
 This limits the ability of that acidic sugar to harm your enamel and tooth health.

-Hint: Stick to water and low-or-no sugar food and drinks before bed, but if you can’t resist, make sure to chow down before your nightly brushing routine.
+Tip: Stick to water and low-or-no sugar food and drinks before bed, but if you can’t resist, make sure to chow down before your nightly brushing routine.

 Give Your Dentist a Smile